How to pay

 Key terms for billing & repayment

 - MITPay is our online payment system where you can view and pay your bill.
 An account is automatically created for every MIT student.

 - Authorized user

-- A person, most often a parent or spouse, who is designated by an MIT student as being allowed to view their monthly bill and make payments using MITPay.
+- An authorized user is a person—most often a family member, parent, or spouse—who is designated by a student to have access to their monthly bill and make payments using MITPay.

 - Monthly Payment Plan

 - Allows students and their authorized users to pay their bill in regular monthly installments.
 The plan makes paying a bit easier with five payments per term instead of one lump sum.